keshpr/tatakAI/README.md

 teams (total of 8-10 developers).
 Envisioned project scope and direction.

 Created as part of a collaboration between ACM AI and ACM Game Studio at UCLA (student organizations on campus).

+I did not personally write this code.
+Code is in Assets, under different subdirectories depending on who added that code.